Geo-IASS/eoldas_release/README.rst

 Experiment 5.1
 ******************

+This is the first experiment that loads the library directly, rather than using the wrapper code ``eoldas_run.py``.
+It solves for a set of biophysical model parameters for each day of the year using MODIS surface reflectance data.
+It can take some time to run, but you can speed up operation and testing a bit by increasing ``dayStep  = 2`` to e.g. ``dayStep  = 16``.

 This experiment is the same as in the webpage, but with different initialisation methods, prior ranges etc. We hope to expand the user's guide with more comment.
 The experiment is contained in a single python script, ``modisDa0.py``, and can be executed by calling it as ``python modisDa0.py``.

+You can watch the parameter estimates progress by viewing the interim plots e.g. ``output/gamma50.000000/state.dat.plot.x.png``.

 Experiment 5.2
 ******************

 The current experiment expands on the previous experiments by demonstrating how the smoothing constraint is applied to a problem where a complex observation operator is used to model the observations.
 The details of this experiment are `in this page <http://www2.geog.ucl.ac.uk/~plewis/eoldas/example3.html>`_ .
 The first example can be performed by the following command (it takes around 30-45 minutes)::

-~/.local/bin/eoldas_run.py --conf=config_files/eoldas_config.conf --conf=config_files/semid_default.conf --logfile=logs/file.log --parameter.result.filename=output/gamma2/state.dat --operator.obs.y.result.filename=output/gamma2/obs.dat --parameter.x.default=2,0.99,5,0.01,0.99,0.001,0.99,0.35,1.5,1,0.001,0,0,5 --operator.obs.y.state=data/brdf_WW_1_A_1.kernelFiltered.dat
+    eoldas_run.py --conf=config_files/eoldas_config.conf --conf=config_files/semid_default.conf --logfile=logs/file.log --parameter.result.filename=output/gamma2/state.dat --operator.obs.y.result.filename=output/gamma2/obs.dat --parameter.x.default=2,0.99,5,0.01,0.99,0.001,0.99,0.35,1.5,1,0.001,0,0,5 --parameter.solve=0,1,0,0,1,1,1,1,1,1,1,0,0,0 --parameter.limits='[[1,365,16]]' --operator.obs.y.state=data/brdf_WW_1_A_1.kernelFiltered.dat --operator.prior.y.sd=0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33,0.33 --operator.prior.y.state=0.99,5.0,0.01,0.99,0.001,0.99,0.35,1.0,1,0.001,0.001,0.001,5 --operator.modelt.rt_model.model_order=1 --optimisation.gtol=0.5

 You will see results appearing in ``output/gamma2``.
 In particular, the state that we are solving for appears in ``output/gamma2/state.dat.plot.x.png`` (for the plot) and ``output/gamma2/state.dat`` for the raw data.
-Also note that in this example, the posterior covariance matrix and Hessian have not been calculated.
+Also note that in this example, the posterior covariance matrix and Hessian have not been calculated and that we have deliberately set the optimisation tolerance high (so it will terminate earlier).
+If you watch the information in the log file (e.g. on unix ``tail -f logs/file.log``) you will see that for this value of gamma, the differential model cost is low (``eoldas.solver.eoldas.solver-modelt-x``) and the observational cost (``eoldas.solver.eoldas.solver-obs-x``) decreases quite rapidly to around 5400.
+With a low gamma, the degree of smoothness is low, so the mo del fits better to the observations.

 .. note::